sebastianromerocruz/CS-3113-Intro-To-Game-Programming/lectures/03-textures/README.md

 );
 ```

 Well, gone are those good old days!
 While lots of good games have been made with just solid colour shapes, our goal this semester is to make games that use **textures** we can and use.
-A texture to any 2D image applied to either 3D models or surfaces that gies them a level of visual detail and realism.
+A texture to any 2D image applied to either 3D models or surfaces that gives them a level of visual detail and realism.
 Naturally, this process comes with its own bit of setup, so that's what we'll be going through today.

 <a id="2-1"></a>